Parcticipant Responsibilities and Guidelines

 and conveying the experience to classrooms everywhere on the Internet.
 Make it

 clear that you will need some time each day to write your journal and answer

 student questions in addition to your research responsibilities.
 Demonstrate the

-TEA Web site <../>.
-Your parcticipation offers a wonderful
+TEA Website <../>.
+However, your parcticipation offers a

 - Send some journal entries about your preparation to be posted on the